 This handy infographic lays out all the keyboard shortcuts available in Trello.

-We’ve added the “t” shortcut to edit the card title and the “e” shortcut to edit the card description.
-Neat, but a cooler thing is that you can hover over a card, press either one, and the card will open up then begin editing the chosen field.
-This makes changing the title or description one quick key press instead of a mouse hunt.
+Use the “t” shortcut to edit the card title and the “e” shortcut to edit the card description.
+You can also hover over a card, press either one, and the card will open up.
+You can then begin editing the chosen field.

-We've also added the “j” and “k” shortcuts to select the card above or below the current card.
-They do the same thing as the up and down arrows; they just fit more people’s expectations.
+You can also press “j” and “k” on your keyboard to select the card above or below the current card.
+They do the same thing as the up and down arrows.
 Press “enter” with a card selected to open it.
-Here’s an old but relevant trick: you can press “n” while hovering over any card to open the card composer right below the selected card.
+You can also press “n” while hovering over any card to open the card composer right below the selected card.

 Create Multiple Cards And Checklist Items In One Click

-It turns out people use checklists quite a bit, so we added a few things to make them more flexible.
-First, you can now reorder checklists.
+It turns out people use checklists quite a bit, so there are a few ways to make them more flexible.
+For starters, you can reorder checklists.
 Just click and drag them.
-You can also drag checklist items between checklists in case you want to move all your items over to your co-worker Aaron’s checklist, for example.
-Checklists now initially appear in the order you created them, instead of alphabetically, an order which we admit never made any sense.
+You can also drag checklist items between checklists in case you want to move all your items over to your co-worker Amy’s checklist, for example.
+Checklists appear in the order you created them, instead of alphabetically.

 If you’ve crossed off a lot of items from your checklist and no longer need to view them, simply click “Hide completed items” in your checklist and those items will be removed from view so you have a clean list as you tackle your tasks.

 Once you’re a Trello pro, you’ll most likely have tons of boards, cards, and applications you use on a daily basis.
 At times, it can be difficult to keep track of them all.
 We broke the board barrier so you can embed Trello cards and boards to your favorite apps like Bitbucket, Dropbox Paper, appear.in, Confluence Cloud, and more.